sodadata/docs/soda-sql/send-failed-rows.md

 ## Explicitly send a sample of failed rows

-You can use Soda SQL [custom metrics]({% link soda-sql/sql_metrics.md %}#sql-metrics) (also known as SQL Metrics) to explicitly demand that Soda SQL send failed rows to Soda Cloud when a scan results in a failed test.
+You can use Soda SQL [custom metrics]({% link soda-sql/sql_metrics.md %}#custom-metrics) (also known as SQL Metrics) to explicitly demand that Soda SQL send failed rows to Soda Cloud when a scan results in a failed test.

+1. If you have not already done so, [connect Soda SQL to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}).
-In your scan YAML file, use `type: failed_rows` when writing a SQL query to retrieve a sample of failed rows in a dataset.
+2. In your scan YAML file, use `type: failed_rows` when writing a SQL query to retrieve a sample of failed rows in a dataset.
 By default, this property collects five rows of data that failed the test defined in the SQL query and displays them in Soda Cloud as failed rows in the monitor that represents the test that failed during a scan.

 In the following example, Soda SQL runs the scan and Soda Cloud displays a sample of five rows of data that failed the test defined as a SQL query.